allegory-software/many-machines/README.md

 Type `mm m` to see your machines.
 Type `mm free` to check on the machine's resources.
 Try some other reporting commands too.

+## Debugging

+If anything goes wrong or you want to know exactly what a command does, type `DEBUG=1 mm ...`.
+Commands are prefixed `die.sh`

 ## Modules

 Next you might want to define the modules that should be installed on the machine.